GSI-HPC/openssh-container-login/README.md

 ```

 _Note that `ssh-config` provides the default configuration from
 Vagrant to connect with SSH to the box.
-Examples in the following
+Examples in the Usage
-section will use this file for the `ssh`, `scp` and `rsync` commands._
+section require this file for the `ssh`, `scp` and `rsync` commands._

 Alternatively restart `sshd.service` to run on the default port 22: